Parrotbill

-The parrotbills are a family, Paradoxornithidae, of passerine birds that are primarily native to East and Southeast Asia (with a single species in western North America), though feral populations exist elsewhere.
-They are generally small, long-tailed birds that inhabit reedbeds and similar habitat.
-They feed mainly on seeds, e.g. of grasses, to which their bill, as the name implies, is well-adapted.
-Living in tropical to southern temperate climates, they are usually non-migratory.
+The parrotbills are a family, Paradoxornithidae, of passerine birds that are primarily native to East, Southeast and South Asia, with a single species in western North America, though feral populations exist elsewhere.
+They are generally small birds that inhabit reedbeds, forests and similar habitats.
+The traditional parrotbills feed mainly on seeds, e.g. of grasses, to which their robust bill, as the name implies, is well-adapted.
+Members of the family are usually non-migratory.

-The bearded reedling or "bearded tit", a Eurasian species long placed here, is more insectivorous by comparison, especially in summer.
-It also strikingly differs in morphology, and was time and again placed in a monotypic family Panuridae.
+The bearded reedling or "bearded tit", a Eurasian species formerly placed here, is more insectivorous by comparison, especially in summer.
+It also strikingly differs in morphology, such as its finer bill, and has again been moved to the monotypic family Panuridae.
+Conversely, a number of other mostly insectivorous species that traditionally were placed in Timaliidae (Old World babblers), for example the fulvettas and fire-tailed myzornis, along with the wrentit (a species with a conflicting taxonomic history), have been moved into Paradoxornithidae.
 DNA sequence data supports this.

-As names like "bearded tit" imply, their general habitus and acrobatic habits resemble birds like the long-tailed tits.
+Their general habitus and acrobatic habits resemble birds like the long-tailed tits.
 Together with these and others they were at some time placed in the titmouse family Paridae.
 Later studies found no justification to presume a close relationship between all these birds, and consequently the parrotbills and bearded reedling were removed from the tits and chickadees and placed into a distinct family.
-As names like Paradoxornis paradoxus – "puzzling, paradox bird" – suggest, their true relationships were very unclear, although by the latter 20th century they were generally seen as close to Timaliidae ("Old World babblers") and Sylviidae ("Old World warblers").
+As names like Paradoxornis paradoxus – "puzzling, paradox bird" – suggest, their true relationships were very unclear, although by the latter 20th century they were generally seen as close to Timaliidae (Old World babblers) and Sylviidae (Old World warblers).